ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 <!-- TODO (ricardoapl): Explain with https://nmap.org/book/nse-usage.html#nse-categories -->

-Enter the following command into the terminal:
+Enter the following command into the terminal to perform the script scan with default set:

 ```
 $ nmap -sC -p 22,80 -oA nibbles_script_scan 10.10.10.75